NicolasVero/NicolasVero/README.md

 # Hi everyone 👋🏻

-I graduated with a Bachelor's degree in Multimedia and Internet Professions (MMI) from the University of Rouen and am currently working as a web developer at NEOMA Business School.
+I'm a web developer at Neoma Business School.
+I'm also a part-time lecturer at the University of Rouen, where I teach courses on object-oriented programming and WordPress theme creation.
 Feel free to check out my public repositories and my [LinkedIn account](https://linkedin.com/in/nicolas-vero)

 ## ✅ My main skills